abhishekakkewar/Data-Analysis-Project---Sales-Data/README.md

+# Folder contains
+1. Python file
+2. Data set
+3. Power BI report
+4. PDF file of jupyter notebook

 # Business Problem Statement
-   1. Increase Profit
+   1. How to increase Profit
-   2. Reduce cost
+   2. How to Reduce cost
 # Assumption
-   1. Provided data is right
+   1. Provided data does not have any outlier
 # Research Question
    1. What variables that affect profit
    2. How can we increase profit and sales